mattbis/lib-open-ev-container.dev/src.dev/std/readme.md

 - mod metadata of author to the container and set software, create a free tier, and serialise a buffer into the internal buffer format.. using the standard IL symbol langauge
 - do the same but use structured data ( xml, json ... )  and string format
+- compare paths of the free and open tier to merge inner parts into another frakenstein project